 Post Inflammatory Hyperpigmentation (skin darkening)

 This is the most common side effect.
 It is most common on darker skin types.
 Thankfully it usually spontaneously improves.
-Improvement can be speeded up by the addition of topical treatment such as hydroquinone 4% cream.
+Improvement can be speeded up by the addition of topical treatment.
 Duration usually depends on the severity of the inflammation that created it in the first place.
 Complete resolution can take anything from a few weeks to 6 months depending on severity.
 Sun exposure is the most common aggravating factor and this is why strict sun avoidance is important in the first few weeks following treatment.

 This can happen in any kind of laser resurfacing but is exceptional in Fraxel laser resurfacing.
 HSV infection (cold sore virus) is the most common kind but is usually prevented by taking an acyclovir tablet twice daily for 7 days during the recovery period.
 Uncontrolled infection can then go on to result in hypertrophic (raised bumps) scarring.
 Thankfully if treated early any problems can be prevented.
 This is why Dr Hussein monitors the healing closely with the use of ‘selfie’ photos every two days for the first week.

 This is a possibility but exceptionally rare in Fraxel treatment due to the superficial penetration depth of the 1927nm wavelength.
 Theoretically, if there was uncontrolled infection this could cause scarring.
 This is highly unlikely due to insistence by Dr Hussein on direct photo monitoring in the first week of post treatment.

 The second reason is due to a thermal injury directly created from the laser (burn).
 This is extremely unlikely due to Dr Hussein’s level of experience and expertise.